Master Builder of the Year | National 2016, 2019. 2023 (Safety) | Victoria 2016, 2017, 2019 | ACT 2025

 Introduction

-We are a multi award winning, privately owned commercial construction company active in all sectors of the industry.
-With a turnover in excess of $1 billion and over 450 full time employees, we operate throughout the east coast of Australia and overseas from offices in Melbourne, Sydney, Brisbane, Sunshine Coast and Canberra.
+Kane Constructions is a multi award-winning, privately owned commercial construction company delivering projects across all major sectors of the industry.
+With an annual turnover exceeding $1 billion and a team of more than 450 full-time professionals, we operate across the east coast of Australia and internationally, with offices in Melbourne, Sydney, Brisbane and the Sunshine Coast.

 Profile